JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 	If the operation was already " when a new starting " is seen, put a " into the dest then enter text mode.
 "Push ""START""" prints Push "START" Can also be used to match incomming text. e.g. t="HELLO"?t:"HI"
-%	Format. converts the value of source to digits (radix r) and copies it to DST
+%	Format.
+Converts the value of source to digits (radix r) and copies it to DST
     Uses a previous num as length and following num as precision. e.g. a:250;t:8%2a -> ____2.50
+    Also dumps FLASH to out. e.g. a:"HELLO"; t:%a; will print HELLO
 +	set operation to add. a+b adds b to a. a:b+5 sets a to b then adds 5.
 	TODO: if there is no SRC, the NUM is used as the SRC. a+1 increments a. maybe if last op was +, load 1 into NUM. a++ increments a.